-The services that Ark provides are paid for with Medicaid money, which is funded through employment taxes.
+The services that Ark provides are paid for with Medicaid money, which is funded through the taxes of Wyoming residents.
 You and your team need to make sure that the services you receive are the same as the services agreed upon in your Plan of Care.